-Required: No Descriptors: Usage: Info or Out Type: Float Format: Value, List, Range, Corner, Increment, or Steps Default: <numeric literal> <string> Description: Definition: The standard deviation, in Volts, of a white Gaussian random process, which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.
+Required: No Descriptors: Usage: Info or Out Type: Float Format:Value, List, Range, Corner, Increment, or StepsDefault: <numeric literal=""></numeric> Description: <string></string> Definition: The standard deviation, in Volts, of a white Gaussian random process, which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.
 Usage Rules: If Rx Noise is Usage Out, then the EDA tool shall use the value returned by Rx AMI Init if Rx AMI GetWave is not used.
-If Rx AMI GetWave is used, then the EDA tool may apply the value returned by each AMI GetWave call to the waveform returned by that call to AMI GetWave, or use the average value of Rx Noise returned by all calls to AMI GetWave (after Ignore Bits), or the value of Rx Noise returned by the last call to AMI\GetWave.
-Other Notes: wave(t)=wave(t)+Rx\Noise\gaussian rand() wave(t) is the waveform returned by Rx AMI\GetWave Example: (Rx Noise (Usage Info)(Value .010) (Type Float) (Description "Rx amplitude noise at sampling latch in Volts."))
-Note: The "Rx Clock Recovery Parameters" (Rx\Clock\PDF, Rx\Clock\Recovery\Mean, Rx Clock Recovery Rj, Rx Clock Recovery Dj, Rx Clock Recovery Sj and Rx Clock Recovery DCD, should be used by the simulator when analyzing the output of Rx AMI Init (for statistical analysis) or Rx AMI GetWave (time domain) when Rx AMI GetWave does not return clock times.
-When Rx AMI GetWave returns clock times, the simulator should not use the "Rx Clock Recovery Parameters".
-Note: The "Rx Jitter Parameters" (Rx Rj, Rx Dj, Rx Sj and Rx DCD, should be used by the simulator when analyzing the output of either Rx AMI Init (for statistical analysis) or Rx AMI GetWave (for time domain analysis).
+If Rx AMI GetWave is used, then the EDA tool may apply the value returned by each AMI GetWave call to the waveform returned by that call to AMI GetWave, or use the average value of Rx Noise returned by all calls to AMI GetWave (after Ignore Bits), or the value of Rx Noise returned by the last call to AMI GetWave.
+Other Notes: wave(t)=wave(t)+Rx Noisegaussian rand() wave(t) is the waveform returned by Rx AMI GetWave Example: (Rx Noise (Usage Info)(Value .010) (Type Float) (Description "Rx amplitude noise at sampling latch in Volts."))
+Note: The "Rx Clock Recovery Parameters" (Rx Clock PDF, Rx Clock Recovery Mean, Rx Clock Recovery Rj, Rx Clock Recovery Dj, Rx Clock Recovery Sj and Rx Clock Recovery DCD, should be used by the simulator when analyzing the output of Rx

+Rx Clock Recovery DCD, should be used by the simulator when analyzing the output of Rx AMI_Init (for statistical analysis) or Rx AMI_GetWave (time domain) when Rx AMI_GetWave does not return clock_times.
+When Rx AMI_GetWave returns clock_times, the simulator should not use the "Rx_Clock_Recovery Parameters".